pieroproietti/penguins-eggs/README.md

 key to boot your system.
 You can also boot your egg - via remote boot - on your LAN.

-It can create your iso image of your system, but also include all the necessary services dhcp, dhcp-proxy, tftp and http to realize a fast and powerfull PXE server who can work alone or inside a preesistent LAN architecture.
+It can create your ISO image of your system, but also include all the necessary services dhcp, dhcp-proxy, tftp and http to realize a fast and powerfull PXE server who can work alone or inside a preesistent LAN architecture.